Top Foods to Boost Your Immune System

 Seafood and lean meats generally have a high zinc content.
 Zinc enhances the function of helper T cells, which are important in identifying foreign antigens and alerting other cells of the immune system to invaders.
 Even a mild zinc deficiency can have adverse effects on the immune system, particularly in children and the elderly.
 But too much zinc can be toxic.

-Lean meats such as beef, chicken and seafood are the best sources of zinc.
-Good sources of zinc for vegetarians would be pumpkin seeds, beans and mineral-fortified cereals.
+Lean meats such as beef, chicken, and seafood are the best sources of zinc.
+Good sources of zinc for vegetarians would be pumpkin seeds, beans, and mineral-fortified cereals.

-- Zinc Lozenges: Research conducted at Wayne Stated University in Detroit, lead by Ananda S. Prasad and colleagues, as reported in the August 2000 issue of the Annals of Internal Medicine, yielded following results.
-Half of 48 cold sufferers were given zinc lozenges and half were given placebos -- identical lozenges with no active ingredients.
+- Zinc Lozenges: Research conducted at Wayne Stated University in Detroit, led by Ananda S. Prasad and colleagues, as reported in the August 2000 issue of the Annals of Internal Medicine, yielded the following results.
+Half of the 48 cold sufferers were given zinc lozenges and half were given placebos -- identical lozenges with no active ingredients.
 The zinc group's cold symptoms lasted about 4.5 days.
 Cold symptoms lasted significantly longer in the group taking placebo lozenges: an average of 8 days.
 People joined the study within 24 hours of the onset of their cold symptoms, and they were told to take zinc acetate lozenges containing 13 mg of zinc (or placebo lozenges) every 2-3 hours while they were awake.
 They took no other cold remedies.